trailofbits/test-fuzz/README.md

         --run-until-crash
             Stop fuzzing once a crash is found

-        --target <TARGET>
+        --target <TARGETNAME>
-            String that fuzz target's name must contain
+            DEPRECATED: Use just <TARGETNAME>

         --test <NAME>
             Integration test containing fuzz target

         --timeout <TIMEOUT>
-            Number of milliseconds to consider a hang when fuzzing or replaying (equivalent to `-- -t <timeout>` when fuzzing)
+            Number of milliseconds to consider a hang when fuzzing or replaying (equivalent to -- -t
+            <TIMEOUT> when fuzzing)

     -V, --version
             Print version information